 Morning, Thursday, 27th January 2022

-This conference will consider priorities for the admissions system in light of the recent confirmation of the Government’s intentions to move forward as soon as possible with post-qualification admissions reform in collaboration with the sector, as well as further developments, including:
+This conference will consider priorities for the admissions system in light of confirmation of the Government’s intentions to move forward as soon as possible with admissions reform, as well as further developments, including:

-- the recent Government consultation on a move to a post-qualifications admissions (PQA) system, with the Government expected to formally respond in due course
+- the consultation on a move to a post-qualification admissions (PQA) system, with the Government expected to formally respond in due course

 - the publication of the UCAS report, Reimagining UK Admissions, which advocated a move to a post-qualification offer (PQO) system

 - the admissions reviews led by the OfS and UUK

 It is an opportunity for delegates to assess the impact of COVID-19 on university admissions in light of recent publications from the DfE which show an increasing gap between the progression rates of students from disadvantaged backgrounds and their peers, as well as research from UCL which found predicting A-Level grades to be a ‘near-impossible task’ likely to harm high achievers from disadvantaged backgrounds.